 Impair the ability to hear, smell, or see (causing such symptoms as double vision and loss of vision)

-For example, a pituitary tumor Pituitary Gland Tumors Types of brain tumors (see also table Some Tumors That Originate in or Near the Brain) can vary in their characteristics, such as their location, the people they affect most often, and the symptoms... read more may press on the nearby optic nerves (2nd cranial nerves), which are involved in vision, and thus impair peripheral vision.
+For example, a pituitary tumor Pituitary Gland Tumors Types of brain tumors (see also table Some Tumors That Originate in or Near the Brain) can vary in their characteristics, such as their location, the people they affect most often, and the symptoms... read more may press on the nearby optic nerves (2nd cranial nerves Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
+Some of the cranial nerves are involved in the special senses (such as seeing... read more ), which are involved in vision, and thus impair peripheral vision.
 Any of the above symptoms suggests a serious disorder and requires immediate medical attention.

 If a tumor blocks the flow of cerebrospinal fluid through the spaces within the brain (ventricles), fluid may accumulate in the ventricles, causing them to enlarge (a condition called hydrocephalus).
 As a result, pressure within the skull increases.
 In addition to other symptoms of increased pressure, hydrocephalus makes turning the eyes upward difficult.
 In infants and very young children, the head enlarges.

 If the pressure within the skull is greatly increased, the brain may be pushed downward because the skull cannot expand.
-Herniation of the brain Herniation: The Brain Under Pressure Head injuries that involve the brain are particularly concerning.
-Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more may result.
+Herniation of the brain Herniation: The Brain Under Pressure may result.
 Two common types are

 Transtentorial herniation: The upper part of the brain (cerebrum) is forced through the narrow opening (the tentorial notch) in the relatively rigid tissue that separates the cerebrum from the lower parts of the brain (cerebellum and brain stem).
 In people with this type of herniation, consciousness is reduced.
 The side of the body opposite the tumor may be paralyzed.